 This planting, started from seed in the summer of 2020, is a great example of conservation landscaping in progress.
 Many native plants are slow to begin growing from seed, but this doesn’t mean they are failing – it just means they are taking the time to prepare themselves for a long life in their new home.

 The meadow is also an example of a large planting that is low-maintenance by design.
-Once the native plants have established themselves, they’ll need very little help from people – a major benefit on a large property or anyplace where the caretakers expect they won’t be able to keep up with a heavy maintenance workload indefinitely.
+Now that the native plants have established themselves, they need very little help from people – a major benefit on a large property or anyplace where the caretakers expect they won’t be able to keep up with a heavy maintenance workload indefinitely.

 19 Turnham Lane, Gaithersburg, MD 20878 (Garden is around the corner on Turnham Court.)